 Take a Free Walking Tour

 After you’ve eaten your fill take a free walking tour from free walking tours Ecuador.
 It departs at 10:30 am and 2:30 pm Monday to Saturday and starts just down the street from Mercado Central at Community Hostel.

-The tour will take you through Quito’s old town pointing out buildings of significance such as the Compania de Jesus church.
-Which is laden with gold on the inside, but they don’t allow photos so you’ll just have to go see for yourself!
+The tour will take you through Quito’s Old Town describing buildings of significance such as the Compania de Jesus church which is laden with gold on the inside.
+But they don’t allow photos so you’ll just have to go see for yourself!

 Eat Lunch at a Local Spot Recommended by Your Guide

 Ask your guide for a lunch recommendation at a local spot.
 Lunch will cost about $5 and you’ll receive soup, a main dish with meat and rice, and a drink.
-It’s difficult for vegetarians here.
-They’ll assume you can eat chicken.
-So say “no carne y no pollo, solo vegetables”.
-And hopefully, you’ll get your point across.
+It’s definitely a difficult place for vegetarians as they’ll assume you can eat chicken.
+So say “no carne y no pollo, solo vegetables” and hopefully you’ll get your point across.
 If you’re looking for a more upscale spot to eat, check out La Purisma near Plaza Chica.